 GLOs are opt-in proceedings, allowing claims with similar facts and issues to be dealt with collectively.
 Proposals to introduce opt-out group litigation in the Financial Services Act 2012 were not carried into effect.

-A GLO is an order made to provide for the case management of claims which give rise to common or related issues of fact or law (the ‘GLO issues’).
+A GLO is an order that provides for the case management of claims which give rise to common or related (but

-**excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
+**Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.